 Closing an enterprise software sale involves more than signing a contract and releasing login details.

-If you don’t, users might fail to understand your software or how to use it regularly.
+If you don’t, users might struggle to understand your software or use it regularly.
 They might even decide not to continue your deal in the future, especially if they never get it off the ground.

 When the ink on your new customer’s contract is signed, that doesn’t mean your work is over.
 Enterprise customers pay top dollar for customized products and experiences, and during the closing phase of the deal, that value needs to be delivered.